catwithboots/Orek/README.md

 # Orek
-Agent to Make Any Windows Service Consul Cluster Managed
+Agent to Make Any Windows Service Consul Cluster Managed.
+Still very alpha and work in progress